znw2004/RGB-D-Action-Recognition/README.md

 This repository provides the implementation of the paper *Cross-Modal Transformer for RGB-D Action Recognition*.

-The method leverages **RGB, Depth (and optionally Optical Flow) modalities** with a **Transformer architecture** for cross-modal spatiotemporal modeling, achieving robust action recognition in complex indoor environments.
+The method leverages **RGB, Depth modalities** with a **Transformer architecture** for cross-modal spatiotemporal modeling, achieving robust action recognition in complex indoor environments.

 ---